 Understanding the Probate and Estate Administration Process in New Jersey

 In New Jersey, the executor must file the original will for probate with the Surrogate of the county in which the decedent resided at the time of his or her death.
-Only the original Will can be admitted to probate without involving a judge of the Superior Court of New Jersey.
-If the executor cannot locate the original Will, then he or she will need to file an order to show cause in the Superior Court in an attempt to admit a copy of the Will to probate.
-The county will not admit a copy of the Will to probate with the Surrogates consent.
-After this step is taken, the executor generally opens an estate bank account from which any debts and claims against the estate are to be paid.
-Title to assets is transferred into the name of the estate or the beneficiaries of the estate, as appropriate.
-In order to undertake these steps, a tax identification number (commonly called a Federal Tax ID number) is acquired because an individual’s social security number becomes invalid upon death.
-In addition, the executor for the probate estate must file a variety of forms with the Internal Revenue Service and the County Surrogate’s Office to ensure that he or she is not held personally liable for the debts of the estate.
+Only an original Will can be admitted to probate without involving a judge of the Superior Court of New Jersey.
+If the executor cannot locate the original Will but has a copy of what is believed to be the decedent’s original Last Will, then he or she needs to file a legal proceeding in the Superior Court to admit a copy of the Will to probate.
+The county will not admit a copy of the Will to probate without a judge’s approval.
+After the will is admitted to probate, the executor will open an estate bank account from which all debts and claims against the estate are to be paid.
+The ownership of property and estate assets is transferred into the name of the estate or the beneficiaries of the estate, as appropriate.
+In order to undertake these steps, an estate tax identification number (commonly called a Federal Tax ID number) is acquired because an individual’s social security number becomes void upon death.
+In addition, the executor of the probate estate must file a variety of forms with the Internal Revenue Service and the County Surrogate’s Office to ensure that he or she is not held personally liable for the debts of the estate.

 A Will is the Cornerstone of New Jersey Estate Administration and Probate